Colin Muller: Coaching career

 He was Simpson's assistant again in 2014–15 at Lokomotiv Yaroslavl of the Kontinental Hockey League.
-In 2014–16, he followed Simpson again, being named assistant coach for the Kloten Flyers when Simpson became head coach of the club in December 2014.
+In 2014–2016, he followed Simpson again, being named assistant coach for the Kloten Flyers when Simpson became head coach of the club in December 2014.
 After the club announced budget cuts and was taken over by a new owner, Muller's contract was mutually ended with the Flyers in May 2016.
 Later that month, he was named assistant coach of Adler Mannheim of the Deutsche Eishockey Liga (DEL) in Germany, again as assistant coach to Simpson.
 Their contracts ended in 2017.

 In February 2019, he was named assistant coach of the Swiss women's national team.
-In July 2019, he became the head coach, replacing Daniela Diaz.
-He is the only Swiss women's coach to have led his team to the medal round in each of the last four major championships including the Olympics and the 2023 World Championships.
-In addition to the women’s national team, he has served as assistant coach for the Swiss national U20 men’s squad at the 2022 Worlds Championships in Halifax, as well as an advisor to the U18 women’s national team.
+In July 2019, he became the head coach.
+He is the only Swiss women's coach to have led his team to the medal round in each of the last four major championships including the 2022 Olympics and the 2021, 2022 and 2023 World Championships.
+The Team finished fifth in the 2024 and 2025 World Championships.
+In addition to the women's national team, he has served as assistant coach for the Swiss national U20 men's squad at the 2022 Worlds Championships in Halifax, as well as an advisor to the U18 women's national team.
 His contract was extended and he is currently preparing the women's national team for the 2025 World Championships and the 2026 Olympics.
+After many years of hard work, the Team won a hard earned 2026 Olympic Bronze medal in Milan.
+Along with the silver in the 2013 Mens World Championships, he becomes the only Coach to medal at the world level in both Men's and Women's Championships.